krupt/spring-boot-starter-jsonrpc/README.md

 There are some Gradle projects that demonstrate typical use cases with and features available in the Spring Boot JSON-RPC Starter:
 * [Kotlin](https://github.com/krupt/spring-boot-starter-jsonrpc-example)
 * [Java](https://github.com/krupt/spring-boot-starter-jsonrpc-example-java)

+For adding methods to Swagger don't forget to enable `swagger` profile for your application.

 In these projects Swagger's documentation looks like this: